 Interest income.
-These amounts relate to (i) our loans receivable from UPC Germany, including (a) the 2012 UPC Germany Loan Receivable and (b) the 2015 UPC Germany Loan Receivable (each as defined and described below), and (ii) the UMI Loan Receivable, which was fully repaid in the first quarter of 2015.
+These amounts relate to (i) our loans receivable from UPC Germany, including (a) the 2012 UPC Germany Loan Receivable, (b) the 2015 UPC Germany Loan Receivable, (c) the 2016 UPC Germany Loan Receivable (each as defined and described below), and (ii) the UMI Loan Receivable, which was fully repaid in the first quarter of 2015.
 The "UMI Loan Receivable" represented a loan receivable from our shareholder, Unitymedia International GmbH (UMI), issued in August 2013.
 The interest rate on the UMI Loan Receivable, which was subject to adjustment during the periods that the loan was outstanding, was 2.61% as of December 31, 2014.
 Interest income is included in other income, net, in our condensed consolidated statements of operations.